YourNiceCv

 Mistake: Generic 'To Whom It May Concern'

 Fix: Research hiring manager's name.
-UK recruiters value personalisation.
+US recruiters value personalisation.

 ❌